 The Health and Human Service Fund accounts for financial activity related to the provision of social services, medical and financial assistance, and public health.
-The fund balance in the Health and Human Services Special Revenue Fund increased \$686,910 due primarily to revenues exceeding expenditures and 2021 expenditures being approximately \$820,000 under budget.
+The fund balance in the Health and Human Services Special Revenue Fund increased \$645,368 due primarily to greater than anticipated intergovernmental revenue and less than anticipated expenditures.